High-grade B-cell lymphoma (including DLBCL) with MYC and BCL-2 or BCL-6 translocations (WHO 2016)

 (A) Progression-free and (B) overall survival curves estimated from the meta-analysis r

 Primary mediastinal diffuse large B cell lymphoma.

-A single-arm, Phase II study showed excellent outcomes using DA-R-EPOCH for 51 patients with newly diagnosed primary mediastinal B cell lymphoma, with the aim of being able to omit adjuvant mediastinal radiotherapy.
+A single-arm, Phase II study showed excellent outcomes using DA-R-EPOCH for 51 patients with newly diagnosed primary mediastinal B cell lymphoma, with the aim of being able to omit adjuvant mediastinal radiation therapy.
 OS was 97% at 5 years, with 1 death due to secondary acute myeloid leukaemia.
 EFS was 93%.
-Only 2 patients did not achieve CR, and these subsequently entered CR after receiving radiotherapy.r
+Only 2 patients did not achieve CR, and these subsequently entered CR after receiving radiation therapy.r

 A subsequent multicentre, retrospective analysis with propensity scoring of 56 patients receiving R-CHOP and 76 receiving DA-R-EPOCH revealed similar 2-year OS (89% vs 91%).
-Fewer patients receiving DA-R-EPOCH were given consolidative radiotherapy (13.2% versus 58.9% for R-CHOP, p<0.001).r
+Fewer patients receiving DA-R-EPOCH were given consolidative radiation therapy (13.2% versus 58.9% for R-CHOP, p<0.001).r

-A randomised, open-label, multicentre trial to assess the role of radiotherapy in patients achieving a PET CR post at least 6 cycles of chemoimmunotherapy (R-CHOP, DA-R-EPOCH and others) is ongoing (Clinicaltrials.gov NCT01599559).
-The potential to omit radiotherapy is appealing, particularly in younger female patients.
+A randomised, open-label, multicentre trial to assess the role of radiation therapy in patients achieving a PET CR post at least 6 cycles of chemoimmunotherapy (R-CHOP, DA-R-EPOCH and others) is ongoing (Clinicaltrials.gov NCT01599559).
+The potential to omit radiation therapy is appealing, particularly in younger female patients.

 Treatment of Burkitt lymphoma